Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 Retention Limits

 Data may not be kept indefinitely.
 You must define retention periods by category, communicate them to candidates, and automate deletion or anonymization at the end of each retention window.
-ATS archive features that US teams treat as benign are GDPR landmines.
+ATS archive features that US teams treat as benign are, in fact, GDPR landmines.

 Recommended listening: Ensuring GDPR is at the Heart of your Recruitment Processes — The Talent Exchange